menu

 One downside of living in Lake is that it can take a long time to commute to work.
 In Lake, the average commute to work is 31.34 minutes, which is quite a bit higher than the national average.

-The citizens of Lake are slightly less educated than the national average of 21.84% for the average city or town: 14.08% of adults in Lake have a bachelor's degree or advanced degree
+The percentage of adults in Lake with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.08% of adults in Lake have a bachelor's degree or advanced degree.

 The per capita income in Lake in 2022 was $32,916, which is middle income relative to Michigan and the nation.
 This equates to an annual income of $131,664 for a family of four.
 However, Lake contains both very wealthy and poor people as well.